Helenekati/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile move the file betty from tmp to tmp my first directory 8-firstdelete delete the file betty
-14-copy_ html to script that copies all HTML files from the current working directory
+14-copy_ html to script that copies all HTML files from the current working directory 10-back script that changes the working directory to the previous one